WAN-Solutions/wan24-Core/src/Wan24-Core-Serialization/README.md

 **NOTE**: The type may also be abstract or an interface.

+You can also extend your type from `(Disposable)AutoSerializable(Record)Base` and work with `SerializerAttribute` on properties to implement automatic (de)serialization.

 ### Special (de)serializers

 #### Compressing numeric values when the deserializing code knowns the value type